 2400, 4800, 9600 or 19200 Baud, 8 data bits, no parity, 1 stop bit

-To start the monitor program, press the (AD)dress key, type in the address F800 and press GO.
+To start the monitor program, just switch the Computer on or press the RST (Reset) key.
 On the terminal display, you should now see something like this:

 Junior Computer ][ Print Monitor Version 0.8 2020/22 by Joerg Walke (M)onitor (A)ssembler (B)asic ?